 "I preferred to retire, I have ATP Finals" - Alcaraz trying to avoid major injury in Paris

-The Spaniard has one clear focus and that is the ATP Finals, where he never played before.
-Last year, Alcaraz triumphed at the Next Gen ATP Finals and this year, it's time for the youngest world no. 1 in the ATP Rankings to take a step up.
+The Spaniard's retirement came also because he has one clear focus and that is the ATP Finals, where he never played before.
+Last year, Alcaraz triumphed at the Next Gen ATP Finals, and this year, the youngest World No. 1 in the ATP Rankings will want to repeat his success also in Turin.

 "I have the Nitto [ATP] Finals.
 I have some tests on how it's going to be before Turin.
 But right now I'm focused to try to get better in the abdominal and trying to be at 100 per cent in Turin."